SiouxsieAsylum/practice-express-app/README.md

 # Views
 views are the client-side face of the app.
 Unlike index.html, a view has to be set as the default when routing.
+Typically a `.ejs` file.
+Starts with `index.ejs`, of course.
+To comment out `.ejs` code, wrap the  `<!--` html `-->` and `<%= // %>` the javascript.

+# Form data
+You have to declare in the `<form>` tag the method (typically POST, as forms tend to post to something) and the action, which repeats the path defined in the accompanying `app.post()` function which pressing the submit button will automatically execute.
+Grab the values with `request.body.name-of-input`.
+You need form validation, which express validation will work with.     * You may need to use "errors" as the key and value.
+Ask instructors.